weirdgyn/viastitching/README.md

 Some features still to code:
 - Draw a better UI (if anyone willing to contribute please read the following section).
-- Collision between new vias and underlying objects: pads, modules, vias
+- Collision between new vias and underlying objects: pads, modules, vias.
-- Avoid placing vias near area edges
+- Avoid placing vias near area edges.
 - Any request?

 ## Coding notes